VanessaMancia/Potential-Impossible-travel/README.md

 ## ✅ Closure

-1. Confirm incident is resolved
+1. Confirm the incident is resolved
 2. Mark as **Benign Positive** or **False Positive** as appropriate
 3. Finalize documentation and close the case